pugillum/databricks-mcp/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## About

+ A Model Completion Protocol (MCP) server for interacting with Databricks services.
+Maintained by markov.bot.